Teaching Box-and-Whisker Plots

 - interquartile range).

-When students miss the instruction due to absence, I give them a copy of the completed version on their return.
+If students miss the instruction due to absence, I give them a copy of my completed version when they return.

 Box-and-Whisker Plot Math Wheel